-Registered Eric Greenwell Posted November 29, 2022 Registered Report Share Posted November 29, 2022 What do you gain with the zig-zag on the rudder and the wings?
+Registered No longer active on TMGA Posted November 29, 2022 Registered Report Posted November 29, 2022 What do you gain with the zig-zag on the rudder and the wings?
 Is it just a better glide ratio, or are there safety and handling improvements?
 Has anyone done this?
 Any comments? what zig-should be used?
 The drawings show a fairly large pitch for it.
 And how thick should the ZZ be?
-1 Quote Link to comment Share on other sites More sharing options...
+1 Quote

-Foley Posted November 29, 2022 Report Share Posted November 29, 2022 i presume it would be to reduce incidence of the high speed rudder flutter we've talked about before.
+Foley Posted November 29, 2022 Report Posted November 29, 2022 i presume it would be to reduce incidence of the high speed rudder flutter we've talked about before.
 To limit disruption of airflow.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Jamey Jacobs Posted December 17, 2022 Report Share Posted December 17, 2022 The handling improvements are very enticing and worth the effort to install these turbulators.
+Jamey Jacobs Posted December 17, 2022 Report Posted December 17, 2022 The handling improvements are very enticing and worth the effort to install these turbulators.
 I know it was asked before, but zig zag turbulators on many sailplanes improves L/D glide performance by a measurable amount (5% is reported in some cases).
 Is there any experience with zig zag tape as described on the Phoenix glide performance?
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Jamey Jacobs Posted August 13 Report Share Posted August 13 I recently installed the turbulator tape on the vertical stab and wings.
+Jamey Jacobs Posted August 13, 2024 Report Posted August 13, 2024 I recently installed the turbulator tape on the vertical stab and wings.
 With only a couple of flights experience, I notice the increased responsiveness of the rudder (mostly on takeoff) and some improvement in roll response.
 I don’t understand how it could improve stall characteristics, but I think I noticed improved control in slow-flight and 1-3Kt reduction in stall speed (both short and long wings).
 I had installed the elevator gap tape long ago, and that was a significant improvement in thermalling speed pitch control.
 On the other hand, these zig-zag tape changes are subtle, but nice changes - or maybe it’s a placebo effect.
 Any other before and after experiences?
-Good flying, Jamey Jacobs s/n 18 Quote Link to comment Share on other sites More sharing options...
+Good flying, Jamey Jacobs s/n 18 Quote

 Recommended Posts